MichaIng/DietPi-Docs/docs/software/media.md

 === "Stream from a Windows/Mac PC"

     Airfoil is an application that will let you stream audio playback directly to any Shairport Sync device.
-Press play on your favourite music player (eg: winamp/spotify) and click the speaker next to the DietPi device.
+Press play on your favourite music player (e.g.: Winamp/Spotify) and click the speaker next to the DietPi device.

-=== "Audiophiles - Master music in realtime"
+=== "Audiophiles - Master music in real time"

-    By using a PC + Airfoil, you can master the music in realtime using the PCs CPU.
+    By using a PC + Airfoil, you can master the music in real time using the PCs CPU.
 This will allow all your Shairport Sync devices to sound even better without any performance hit on the device.
     FuzonMp3 is a lightweight music player coded in C++ that sounds "as it should" and supports VST plugins. iZotope Ozone 5 is highly recommended for audiophiles.

 === "Multiple Shairport devices / Change Shairport Sync name"